sswhitehat/FinalProject482/README.md

 ### Training the neural network

 Training the neural network was relatively simple after we had pre-processed the training data and built the neural network.
-All we had to do was to feed the training data into the model and let it work it's magic.
+All we had to do was to feed the training data into the model and let it work it's magic including the steps below.

 Data Loading and Preprocessing: Before training, we load the keypoint data from our Movnet CSV files and parse annotations from corresponding XML files.
 We also preprocess the data by normalizing the keypoints using a StandardScaler.
 This normalization is crucial as it ensures that the model is not biased towards features with inherently larger scales such as the category('No Strike').

 Cross-Validation Setup: We employed K-fold cross-validation to ensure that our model generalizes well over different subsets of data.
 This method splits the dataset into k_folds sets which in our case is 5, using one fold for validation and the rest for training in each iteration.
 It helps in understanding the model's performance variations across different data splits.

 Batch Processing: Data is fed into the model in batches using DataLoader.
 Implemented to optimize the training process with mini-batch gradient descent.

 Optimization and Loss Calculation: We use the Adam optimizer for its adaptive learning rate capabilities, which help in converging faster which is esential for sequence learning.
 The CrossEntropyLoss function is used for calculating the loss as it's great for multi-class classification problems.

 Model Evaluation and Saving: After each epoch, we evaluate the model on the validation set and save the model's state if it surpasses a predefined accuracy threshold > 90%.
 This step ensures that we retain the best version of the model throughout the training process.

 Early Stopping: To avoid overfitting and unnecessary computations, we implemented an early stopping mechanism.
 If the validation loss does not improve for a specified number of epochs (patience), training is halted.

 ### Running the neural network on test data